hli-ibm/dev-dec-19/pureth-london.md

 ### Places to eat

--Bagel shop on Brick Lane
+- Bagel shop on Brick Lane
--Tokyo Diner in China Town
+- Tokyo Diner in China Town
+- Best turkish kebab in Dalston